groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-security/master-document-security-groupdocs-merger-java/_index.md

 Merger merger = new Merger("YOUR_DOCUMENT_DIRECTORY/sample.xlsx");
 ```

-## Implementation Guide
+## How to set document password java with GroupDocs.Merger

+Below we cover both checking existing protection and applying a new password.

 ### Checking Document Password Protection

-Let’s start by checking if a document is already password protected.

 #### Overview

-This feature allows you to determine whether a document requires a password before access.
-This can be particularly useful for verifying security settings on existing documents.

-**Implementation Steps**

-1. **Initialize the Merger Object**
+Before you set a new password, you might want to verify whether a file is already protected.
+This step helps avoid unnecessary overwrites.

+#### Implementation Steps
-   - Create a `Merger` instance with your file path.
+1. **Create a `Merger` instance** pointing to your file.

-2. **Check Password Protection**
-   - Use the `isPasswordSet()` method to check if a password is applied.

-Here's how you can implement it:
+2. **Call `isPasswordSet()`** to retrieve a boolean flag.

 ```java
 import com.groupdocs.merger.Merger;